Turkey Pot Pie Recipe

-Turkey Pot Pie made with leftover roasted turkey is a hearty, comforting way to enjoy this classic comfort food!
-Creamy meat and veggies are encased into the flakiest, buttery crust and then baked until perfectly golden.
-A filling meal in a beautiful pie form!
+Turkey Pot Pie made with leftover roasted turkey is a hearty, comforting way to enjoy the holiday leftovers!
+Creamy meat and veggies are encased in the flakiest crust and baked until perfectly golden.
+It’s a hearty meal in beautiful pie form!

 Best Leftover Turkey Pot Pie

 This Classic Turkey Pot Pie gets me so excited for the day after Thanksgiving!
 Everyone asks for a thick slice for lunch or dinner the next day.
-It’s so creamy and loaded with delicious roast meat and vegetables.
+It’s so creamy and loaded with delicious roasted meat and vegetables.
 Then, it’s all tucked into a buttery crust that complements the filling perfectly.
-Pure comfort food goodness!
+Pure comfort food!

 In my opinion, there is no better use of Thanksgiving leftover turkey than this dish.
 My family just does not get enough of this top-rate recipe.
 Another thing I love about this classic dish is that it only uses pantry ingredients.
 Also, to make it easier, you can even use frozen crust if you don’t want to make it from scratch.